A mixture of amino acids creates a scene resembling a lone flower in the desert.

 Building Blocks of Life (Series)

-The branched pattern that forms from a suspension of Creatine.
-The pattern forming self assembly process is called diffusion-limited-aggregation (DLA) wereby particles jittering about in the molecular storm of Brownian motion collide and adhere to one another in a completely random way.
+A branched fractal pattern that forms in a precipitate of Creatine.
+The pattern forming self assembly process is called diffusion-limited-aggregation (DLA) whereby particles jitter about in the molecular storm of Brownian motion collide and adhere to one another in a completely random way.

-A close-up image of a soap film showing lipid 'islands' floating not in an abyss, but on the thinnest film of supported by surface tension.
+A close-up image of a soap film showing lipid 'islands' floating not in the abyss, but on the thinnest film supported by surface tension.

-Scanning electron microscopy image showing a cross section of the lichen, Xanthoria parietina.
-Lichens are symbiotic associations of two organisms, namely a fungus which provides a secure haven for algal cells.
-The algal cells find a home embedded in the meshwork of hyphae which deliver essential water/nutrients around the system.
-The algal cells in return for security provide the fungas with food as a by-product of photosynthesis.
-The orange cups are called apothecia which release reproductive spores into the external environment, to be carried off by the wind and rain or passing insects.
+Scanning electron microscopy image showing a cross-section of the lichen, Xanthoria parietina.
+Lichens are symbiotic associations of two organisms, namely a fungus and an alga.
+The fungus provides a secure haven for algal cells with its meshwork of hyphae which deliver essential water/nutrients around the complex.
+The algal cells, in return for the security, provide the fungus with food as a by-product of photosynthesis.
+The orange cups are called apothecia which release reproductive spores into the outside environment, to be carried off by the wind and rain or passing insects.

-This is a montage image of many images seamlessly blended together and digitally painted as realistically as possible.
+This picture is a montage which is made of many individual images seamlessly blended together.
+The overall image was digitally painted as realistically as possible.